Khalid-60100381/Web-II-Project/README.md

 It is built using ExpressJS.

 # Frameworks
-The following frameworks were used in this project:
+The following packages were used in this project:
 - express
 - express-handlebars
 - body-parser
-- cookie-parse
+- cookie-parser
 - mongodb
 - crypto
 - password-validator